Esri/utility-network-properties-extractor/README.md

 * Sql:  associationstatus not in (4,5,6,12,13,14,36,37,38,44,45,46)

 ####   Import Map Field Settings
-* Using a CSV from a “Map Field Settings” extraction, field settings can be modified and applied to the active map.
+* Using a CSV from a “Map Field Settings” extraction, field settings can be modified and applied to the active map
 * Map Field Settings that can be changed:  Visibility, Read-Only, Highlighted and Field Alias

+####   Import Popup Field Settings
+* Using a CSV from a “Pop-up Fields” extraction, the Pop-up field visibility and order can be modified and applied to the active map

 _Directions_
  1. Open any map